MIF++ is the cross-departmental network of MIF collaborators at the University of Liverpool

 - 4 March 2022 14.00-15.00 UK time.

-- James Darby (University of Cambridge).
+- James Darby (University of Cambridge, UK).

 - Title.
 Compressing local atomic neighbourhood descriptors.